dwiHard/fivebyte.github.io/docs/referensi/linkReference.md

 - <a href="https://getpanda.ai/">Panda</a>  - Panda AI
 - <a href="https://kimi.ai/>">Kimi</a>  - Kimi AI
 - <a href="https://chat.deepseek.com/>">Deepseek</a>  - Deepseek AI
+- <a href="https://a0.dev/">a0</a> - a0 membantu membuat aplikasi dengan AI
+- <a href="https://theresanaiforthat.com/">There's An AI For That</a> - untuk mencari daftar AI

 ### Website kebutuhan Video dan audio
 - <a href="https://pixabay.com/sound-effects/">Pixabay</a>  - Sound Effects